sonots/gdbdump-ruby/README.md

 I thirdly tried to use `rb_ps` function defined in [.gdbinit](https://github.com/ruby/ruby/blob/44396dbe123511678710cfb21223c954b9ceaafb/.gdbinit#L983) of ruby repository to print C level and Ruby level backtrace of all threads.

 Since `.gdbinit` is maintained by ruby core team, I do not need to follow changes of C level interfaces of CRuby as long as I follow `.gdbinit`.

+Because `rb_ps` does not call any C functions inside, it can print C and Ruby level backtrace for *core* file.

 The drawback of this way is that